Festival Dates: June 25 - June 28, 2024

 All Fellows will receive the following:

-Four 30-minute private Mentoring Sessions (total of 120 minutes) with world-class Composition Faculty (one Skype session pre-festival, and three in-person sessions at the festival).
+Five 30-minute private Mentoring Sessions (total of 150 minutes) with world-class Composition Faculty (one Zoom session pre-festival, and four in-person sessions at the festival).

 Several In-Depth Seminars.
 Recent topics have included: Publishing in the 21st-Century; Navigating the Composer Career Path(s); How to Approach the Podium: A Discussion of the Composer/Conductor Relationship; 11 Mistakes to Avoid in Your Choral Score; Exploring Composition for Film; Let's Talk About Money; A Music Business Crash Course for Composers; Crossing Genres: Compositional and Communication Techniques for Integrating Different Musical Genres into Classical Compositions; An Exploration of Socially-Relevant Compositional Practices.

 Numerous "Talk Shop" Roundtables led by Composition Faculty and the Artistic Director.